 Taking part in a Performing Arts class can help boost your child’s confidence in a safe and fun environment.
 Even the most shy child can be transformed into a self confident individual with the ability to communicate well.
-We talked to Claire Power from Trading Faces, who has been a drama teacher for more than 19 years, to find out 7 Helpful Benefits of Performing Arts for Your Child
+We talked to Claire Power Artistic Director with Trading Faces, who has been a drama teacher for more than 20 years, to find out 7 Helpful Benefits of Performing Arts for Your Child

 Sign up for our free monthly newsletter stuffed full of ideas, competitions and offers.
 PS Did we mention it’s free?

 From improvisation to performing to their peers, friends and family, Performing Arts will take your child out of their comfort zone in a safe and fun environment.
 Taking part in classes slowly builds confidence and self belief in all students as they are nurtured and taught how to express their thoughts and ideas in a creative way.
 Always culminating in a show where they will perform on stage for an audience.
 This confidence and ability to stand up in front of an audience and perform will stay with them throughout their lives.

 From conversing with their peers and coaches to get their thoughts heard to projecting their voice onstage or directing fellow students from behind the camera there is no doubt that one of the main benefits of performing arts is to improve communication skills.
 An added benefit is also the improvement of listening skills as they hear the opinions of other students and coaches and wait for their turn to shine.

 Trading Faces Stage School Galway welcomes young people from 4 – 18 years into the World of Performing Arts in a fun way!
 Workshops take place on Saturdays, in acting, singing, dancing at a venue in Salthill, Galway.
 The course is run over two terms.